 Pic Courtesy: Freepik

-Having a first aid kit can take care of minor injuries and illnesses quickly and effectively, which can help prevent them from becoming more serious.
+Having a first aid kit can quickly and effectively treat minor injuries and illnesses, helping to prevent them from becoming more serious.

 Additionally, having a first aid kit can prepare you for potential emergencies.